 Why Are These Crimes on the Rise?

 The reason is simple.
 More people than ever are online and deception is much harder to spot than it used to be.
-(Remember those cryptic requests to send money to Nigeria?
-That one is still around but most cybercriminals have stepped up their game).
-These days, they are more likely to contact you pretending to be someone you actually know, like a family member, friend, coworker, or someone you’re doing business with.
-Cybercriminals can find your contacts by hacking into unsecure email accounts, searching the internet or public records, and browsing your social media accounts.
+These days, cybercriminals are more likely to contact you pretending to be someone you actually know, like a family member, friend, coworker, or someone you’re doing business with.
+Cybercriminals can find your contacts by hacking into unsecure email accounts, searching the internet or public records, and browsing your social media accounts, then trick you into giving out financial information or login credentials they can use to steal data or funds.

 Savvy cybercriminals changed their approach during the COVID-19 pandemic.
 They take advantage of remote work environments and supply chain issues to execute virtual meeting scams, exploit job recruitment websites, commit invoicing fraud and more.